-CropLife Australia's resistance management strategies for fungicides, herbicides and insecticides assist farmers, agronomists and environmental land managers to ensure important crop protection products remain viable and effective tools.

-The strategies are developed as part of CropLife and our members' commitment to make the most up-to-date resistance management advice freely available.
-They are reviewed and updated on an annual basis by scientific technical review committees in consultation with relevant national and international experts.
-Importantly, the resistance management strategies do not replace product labels, they simply supplement them.
-Crop protection products must be handled and applied as specified on the registered product label or approved permit.
+CropLife Australia's Resistance management strategies for fungicides, herbicides and insecticides assist farmers, agronomists and environmental land managers to ensure crop protection products remain viable and effective tools for the future.
+The freely available strategies provide the most up-to-date advice for the prevention and management of resistance to crop protection products.
+They are reviewed and updated by scientific, technical review committees in consultation with relevant national and international experts.

 The plant science industry invests billions of dollars into research and development of new, effective and innovative agricultural chemical products each year, allowing farmers to access economically viable and environmentally sustainable crop protection solutions.
-This investment includes a commitment to the responsible and ethical management of industry products throughout their lifecycle.
+The resistance management strategies are part of CropLife and our members' commitment to the responsible and ethical management of industry products throughout their lifecycle.

-These resistance management strategies are part of CropLife's broader StewardshipFirst program, a suite of world-leading stewardship initiatives that assist all pesticide users in maintaining best-practice.
-Through these comprehensive product stewardship initiatives and programs, crop protection product users have all the information they need on preventing pesticide resistance and using products safely and correctly.
+The strategies sit within CropLife's broader StewardshipFirst program, a suite of world-leading stewardship initiatives that assist all pesticide users in maintaining best-practice.
+Through these comprehensive product stewardship initiatives and programs, crop protection product users have all the information they need on preventing pesticide resistance and using products safely and correctly for human health and the environment.